-London is one of the most historical and happening cities in the world: let us not forget how it all began.
-With a mighty population of nearly 9 million, it’s hard to believe that this amazing metropolis was originally just the size of Hyde Park.
-The advancements of modern technology, next level architecture, and the fast pace of city life, make it all too easy to forget this.
+London is one of the most historical and happening cities in the world; let us not forget how it all began.
+With a mighty population of nearly nine million, it’s hard to believe that this amazing metropolis was originally just the size of Hyde Park.
+The advancements of modern technology, next level architecture and the fast pace of city life, make it all too easy to forget this.
 Read on to discover London’s history!

 When you find yourself looking out over the South Bank, take a moment to absorb the landscape, and you’ll realize that fragments of the past are ingrained in the buildings all around you.
 We’ve chosen some of London’s top historical landmarks for you to visit while on your vacation.

 Constructed in 1675, St Paul’s Cathedral sits at the highest point in London.
 It’s one of the most famous and recognizable places, with millions of visitors passing through its doors.
 At 365 feet, it was the tallest building in London from 1710 until 1967.
 The dome itself is one of the highest in the world.
 Services held in this magnificent cathedral include the funerals of Lord Nelson and Margaret Thatcher, as well as peace services marking the end of the First and Second World Wars.
 The cathedral is a working church with hourly prayers and daily services.
 The cost?
 It’s £18 for adults.